openebs-archive/openebs-docs/docs/backup.md

-On the target cluster, restore the applicaiton using the below command
+On the target cluster, restore the application using the below command

 ```
 ark restore create <restore-name> --from-backup <backup-name> -l app=<app-label-selector>